tom-mi/device-farm-demo/README.md

 This demo includes

-* Custom resources to create AWS DevicFarm projects & device pools
+* Custom resources to create AWS DeviceFarm projects & device pools
 * A minimal Android project with one Hello-World instrumentation test
 * A CodePipeline to build the Android app and run instrumentation tests on DeviceFarm